Day Trading Terminology Every Trader MUST Understand

-Moving Averages: Moving averages are a technical indicator that tell us the average price of a stock over a period of time.
+Moving Averages: (see complete definition) Moving averages are a technical indicator that tell us the average price of a stock over a period of time.
 They can be either Simple Moving Averages, or Exponential Moving Averages.
 An Exponential Moving Average weights recent price action heavier than older price action.
 This means the moving average will move faster in response to recent moves.
-I use EMA’s on my charts.
+I use Exponential Moving Averages on my charts.

 Relative Strength Index: (see complete definition) Relative Strength Index (RSI), is an oscillating indicator that moves between 0 and 100.
 A stock with an RSI of 0 has been oversold and may be due for a bounce.
 A stock with an RSI of 100 is extremely overbought and may be due for a reversal.
 When combined with candle stick patterns this can be a helpful indicator.

 MACD: (see complete definition) Moving Average Convergence Divergence (MACD) indicator is another oscillating indicator.
 This measures the distance between moving averages.
 If the moving averages are moving apart a stock is moving quickly, if they are coming close together, a stock has changed directions and is returning to balance.
 If they are close together, the stock isn’t moving in much of any direction.

 Bollinger Bands: (see complete definition) These are moving averages that are offset by a standard deviation.
 This means 95% of all price action will take place in between the top and bottom bands.
 Some traders look for stocks trading outside their Bollinger Bands as that indicates an extreme situation (5% status).
 The idea here is that these stocks are very extended and are due to reverse.
 In combination with RSI and candle stick patterns, this can help us find good stocks for reversal strategies.